mxteehee/MAS_ProgrammingAssignment1/README.md

 # MAS_ProgrammingAssignment1

 ## Description
 WeatherCenter is an iOS application built using Swift on Xcode.
-It presents real-time temperature data based on the user's location, and pulls in the data from the OpenWeatherMap.
+It presents real-time temperature data based on the user's location, and pulls in the data from the OpenWeatherMap API.
 It utilizes Core Location for location services and also Firebase for user sign-in functionalities.

 ## Installation
 1. Clone the repo